kgrodzicki/kgrodzicki.github.com/_posts/2011-09-21-spring-integration.markdown

     <script src="https://gist.github.com/1141786.js?file=DslDemo.scala">
     </script>

+  __Cloud deployment__ - For more details refer to "The cloud Future of Integration"[^tcfoi].
+This i great presentation from JavaZone 2011 by Mark Fisher.

 #### Disadvantages:
 * __New technology__ - tree years on the market might not be enough for the bigger companies.

 * __Missing adapters__ like ssh, shttp.
 Lack of the many adapters comparing to e.g., [MuleESB](http://bit.ly/ohrEq4).
 Always you can fill JIRA for SI if you see some functionality which is crucial for you and can be used by community.

 Is the SI framework for you?
 If you are familiar with Spring idioms and looking for more natural way to build event-driven applications SI is lightweight, powerful technology build on the proven platform which you can use to model ESB which fits your needs.

+To get inspired check out presentation about transformation from WebLogic to lightweight SEDA architecture in Oslo kommune - "SOA uten ESB"[^soauesb](in Norwegian).

 Gists are from [https://github.com/kgrodzicki/spring-integration-samples](http://bit.ly/p6DPTP) project.